miso-lims/walkthroughs/0-original-walkthrough.md

 <a name="7"/><a href="#">top</a>

-# 7. Library Aliquots, Pools, and Orders
+# 7. Library Aliquots, Pools, and Sequencing Orders

 A library cannot be directly loaded into a _lane_ in a _sequencing container_ (flowcell/SMRTcell) in MISO.
 A library aliquot must be made and then many aliquots (or just one) can be mixed into a _pool_ for sequencing.

-_Orders_ are requests for sequencing pools a certain number of times.
+_Sequencing Orders_ are requests for sequencing pools a certain number of times.
 They are used to keep track of sequencing progress for project management and book-keeping.

 ## 7.1 Bulk creating Library Aliquots